 I got hooked pretty quickly on bean brownies after tasting Pure Genius Provisions Bean Brownie at the Gluten-Free Allergy-Free Expo in October 2015.
 I was forever changed.
 From there I began to develop my own chickpea and black bean brownies that I have to say are out of this world.
-Now that baking with chickpeas and black beans were crossed off the bucket list, the next bean challenge became the Navy bean.
+Now that baking with chickpeas were crossed off the bucket list, the next bean challenge became the Navy bean.
 I wanted a sweet and lighter taste so I knew it would be a blondie over a brownie, sans chocolate.
 And so begins the story behind the bean choice.